-A Psychological evaluation is a broad term used to describe a group of tests given to a child or adult to answer a question such as, “Does my child have a learning disorder or ADHD?” or “What is my IQ?” or “I am concerned about my child’s behavior, how do I determine the diagnosis?”
+A Psychological or Psychoeducational evaluation is a broad term used to describe a group of tests given to a child or adult to answer a question such as, “Does my child have a learning disorder or ADHD?” or “What is my IQ?” or “I am concerned about my child’s behavior, how do I determine the diagnosis?”

 Psychological evaluations consist of multiple evidence-based tests and questionnaires (also called measures).
 Since there are hundreds of tests and measures to choose from, it is important to work with a psychologist to determine which ones will best address your specific questions.
 Most evaluations include a cognitive test or IQ test, a test of executive functioning, and some measures to determine emotional and behavioral difficulties.
 Your evaluation may also include an achievement test to determine learning strengths and needs.
 The psychologist may also request other doctors or teachers provide information as well.